 - God allowed Job, a good and righteous man, to learn that he had a wee problem with self-righteousness.

 - God allowed Jacob, the deceiver of his brother and father, to be deceived by his uncle and experience what it was like to be hoodwinked and taken advantage of.

 - God allowed Joseph to be sold into slavery and pruned of his spoiled selfishness.

-- God allowed Ruth to lose her sons and experience her daughter-in-law’s great love and loyalty.
+- God allowed Naomi to lose her sons and experience her daughter-in-law’s great love and loyalty.